jacobjulagay/COVID-19_vaccine/README.md

 ## About The Project
 The goal of this project is to find insights about the Covid-19 vaccine distribution and demographic.
-I will be talking about how I automated the extraction of data from the CDC Website and Github.
+Below is an explanation of how I automated the extraction of data from different data sources.

-In order to store all of this data, I used MySQL.
-Since I am working with a team, I wanted all of us to have the same database.
-So I decided to learn how to host our MySQL Server onto AWS using their Relational Database Service (RDS).
+The database I used was MySQL.
+I decided to our host our teams database with AWS using their Relational Database Service (RDS).

-Once, everyone is connected to AWS, we then connect to a data visualiztion software like Tableau or Power BI to find insights within the data.
+Once everyone is connected to AWS, we then connected to a data visualiztion software called Tableau to create dashboards.

 I used Python, Pandas, and SqlAlchemy in order fetch data from the CDC API.
 Once I pulled the data, I converted the datasets into separate dataframes.
 After, I used the '.to_sql' function in the Pandas library to convert the dataframes to MySQL Tables and connected them to my AWS Server.
 3 datasets from the CDC API: